glbala87/ELLA_tool/src/rule_engine/README.md

 The engine consists of 3 parts:

-1. The rule model, GRE
+1. The rule model, GRM
 2. The JSON rule config parser, GRL
 3. The JSON data parser and applier, GRA

-## Rule model, GRE
+## Rule model, GRM

 A rule model consists of a number of objects of any subclass of `Rule`.